Skip to content ↓

 1. The Free Application for Federal Student Aid (FAFSA)

-2. The College Board’s Institutional Methodology, a research-backed measure of family financial strength that we then modify to align with MIT’s principles of affordability
+2. The College Board’s Institutional Methodology,03 A research-backed measure of family financial strength. which we highly customize to align with MIT’s principles of affordability

 • Number of people in the family